The Tony Danza Tapdance Extravaganza: History

 On October 16, 2012, their album Danza IIII: The Alpha – The Omega was released.
 Dave Mustein of MetalSucks gave the album 4.5 out of 5 stars, stating, "Danza's bottom end is the single most unified element on The Alpha The Omega.
 There's no denying that previous Danza releases are heavy[...] but the record's heaviness is primarily due to the fact that all the instrumentation on the album was performed by rhythmic mastermind Joshua Travis[...]
 The production holds it all together, sounding gritty but professional, digital but uncompressed," but criticized the band for falling "into the trap of writing filler; the numerous samples begin to run together, decreasing the impact of songs like Hold the Line.
 And it's almost impossible to sit through the entirety of the glitchy, gimmicky Some Things Are Better Left Unsaid."

 On August 23, 2012, Joshua Travis made this statement, regarding Danza's future:

 "For this album, Jessie and I were looking to create more of a visceral vibe than a completely technical vibe.
 There's parts that do still get a bit chaotic of course, but not nearly as much as the avid listener is used to.
 Everything about this record is way more to the point, with much more heart put into it rather than just seeing how many notes could be thrown into a part or seeking to create 'the heaviest shit ever' or any of that nonsense.
 The record being titled The Alpha – The Omega, to us symbolized the beginning and the end of Danza.
 Jessie and I hope you enjoy it as much as we enjoyed creating it for you all."

 The band's breakup has led the members to pursue different careers.
 Guitarist Travis went on to join the metalcore band Glass Cloud and, later, Emmure.

 Guitarist Brad Thomson died in August 2023.

-On February 2025, the band announced their reunion for a performance at Furnace Fest 2025, taking place on October 3-5, 2025.
-The lineup consists of returning members Jessie "Danza" Freeland, Josh Travis, Layne Meylain, Mike Butler, and Mason Crooks, along with an additional guitarist named Eric Berngruber.
-During their show, the band announced that a fifth album is in the works.
+In February 2025, The Tony Danza Tapdance Extravaganza announced that it was reforming for a performance at Furnace Fest 2025, taking place on October 3-5, 2025.
+During their show, they stated that a fifth album is in the works.
+By the end of 2025, the group solidified their lineup.
+The band now contains six members, with 3 guitarists—the first time Tony Danza has ever maintained 3 guitar players at once.
+Many original members have returned to the group for this iteration of the band, including drummer Crooks, bassist Butler and guitarist Meylain, all of which haven't been seen since Danza II (2007).
+The single "Say When", their first official release since 2012, was released on March 6, 2026.

 Band name

-The group derived their name (as a joke) from celebrity Tony Danza, upon one of his professions being tap dancing.
+The group derived their name as a joke from celebrity Tony Danza, upon one of his professions being tap dancing.

 Danza himself became aware of the band when a fan sent in a letter informing him about the group and the band consequently had their music played, which was the song "5 Deep on Charlie", on an episode of the talk show program The Tony Danza Show.